earowang/earo.me/content/authors/admin/_index.md

 I'm an advocate for open and reproducible research.
 My research projects are structured in an opinionated way---an adapted form of [research compendium](https://peerj.com/preprints/3192/).

-Briefly speaking, I turn coffee (mostly flat white) into code.
+Briefly speaking, I turn coffee (mostly flat white) into code, and extract insights from data through code.